Sheeves11/intune-win32-print/README.md

 # Intune-Win32-Print

 Automatically deploy printers to endpoints using Microsoft Intune Win32 apps!
 I wrote this code and this guide at the University of Arkansas to help solve Intune's lack of printer deployment options.
-Once you have a printer set up in Intune it is a breeze to deploy it to large groups of computers in just a few clicks!
+Once you have a printer set up in Intune it's a breeze to deploy it to large groups of computers in just a few clicks!
 No print server required!

+Alongside this guide I have included an example folder structure that includes scripts and drivers for a generic Xerox printer.
+Deploying your own printer is a matter of changing a few variables, adding your printer's driver files, compiling the intune.win package, and uploading to Intune as a Win32 app.
+This app can then be assigned to groups or computers or made avalible via Company Portal self-serve!

 ### **Introduction:**